Overview

 For high volume video use cases, consider using pagination and selective subscriptions to keep the number of subscriptions within these limits.

-API request rate limits
+Server API rate limits

 or EgressService